Raine Spencer, Countess Spencer: Comtesse de Chambrun

 In July 1993, Raine Spencer married a third husband, Count Jean-François Pineton de Chambrun (a descendant of the Marquis de La Fayette and a member of a prominent French family related to the American Roosevelt family), after a 33-day courtship.
 They married in a civil ceremony in London.

 The Count, a younger son of Jean-Pierre Pineton de Chambrun, Marquis de Chambrun (a deaf biochemist-artist), was previously married to an American, Josalee Douglas, a niece of US Ambassador to the United Kingdom Lewis Williams Douglas.
 The Countess again attracted charges of vulgarity in Britain when it was discovered that pictures of the wedding had been sold to Hello magazine for a reputed £70,000.
 Diana and her siblings did not attend the wedding ceremony.
 It was at this time that, while none of her former Spencer stepchildren attended this wedding, it was claimed that there was a rapprochement between her and the Princess of Wales.

-The de Chambruns' marriage was short-lived and the couple were divorced in 1995.
+The Chambruns' marriage was short-lived and the couple were divorced in 1995.
 Styled since the marriage as Comtesse Jean-François Pineton de Chambrun, Raine chose to revert to her previous surname and style of Raine, Countess Spencer, despite this being against convention.

-Later life
+Later life and death

 During Diana's divorce from Prince Charles, she and Raine reportedly reconciled and grew closer, and the two were frequently photographed meeting for lunch.
 Diana's relationship with her mother Frances Shand Kydd had been strained; Diana and her mother had not communicated for several months before Diana died.

 In December 2007, Spencer was again featured in the news, giving evidence at the London inquest into Diana's death.
 Making a rare public comment on her relationship with her former stepdaughter, she said: "[Diana] always said I had no hidden agenda.
 So many people, because she was so popular and so world famous, wanted something out of her.
 It was a very draining life."
 Later she told the court, "Well, we all want the dark handsome gentleman to walk through the door."

 Latterly, Spencer was a member of the board of directors of Harrods, and occasionally worked in the store, although as she told the inquest "Ironically, I never went shopping in Harrods.
 It was my husband [Earl Spencer] who practically lived there."
 Her principal home was in Mayfair, London.

-Spencer died at age 87, following a short illness, on 21 October 2016.
+On 21 October 2016, Spencer died at the age of 87 following a short illness.
 No members of the Spencer family attended her funeral.
 Several months after her death, a selection of her belongings were auctioned off by Christie's, the auction generated £1,905,938 for her family.
+Spencer is buried at North Sheen Cemetery where in 2021 a headstone was erected.